3 smart tips for managing remote sales teams

 Managing a remote team can become difficult if you do not stay on top of the issues facing the team on a day-to-day basis.
 That said, there is a balance to be struck, avoid micromanaging your team as this can build resentment and distrust.

-Giving them their space will show them that you trust their discipline and judgement providing them confidence to do their best work.
-If you should notice a drop off in lead acquisition performance from one of your reps, then it might be appropriate to schedule a video call to check in and make sure they have everything they need to be successful.
+- Show your sales team that you trust their discipline and judgement by giving them space.
+If you notice a drop-off in lead acquisition performance from one of your reps, then it might be appropriate to schedule a video call to check in and make sure they have everything they need to be successful.

-Following these 3 steps will allow for you to establish a collaborative and productive remote sales team that will yield better results for everyone.
+Following these three steps will allow you to establish a collaborative and productive remote sales team that will yield better results for everyone.

 Editor’s Note: This blog post was originally published in March 2017 but updated for freshness in January 2022.